Hotgi Junction railway station

-Hotgi Junction (Station code: HG) is a railway junction station under Solapur Railway Division of Central Railway zone of Indian Railways located at Hotgi, suburb of Solapur.
+Hotgi Junction (Station code: HG) is a railway junction station under Solapur Railway Division of Central Railway zone of Indian Railways located at Hotgi village in Solapur district.

 History

 In 1881 the Bombay Eastern Deccan Railway was under construction with William Michell the Engineer-in-Charge.
 This line immediately upon opening became the Bijapur Branch of the Southern Mahratta Railway.

 The Southern Mahratta Railway (SMR) was founded in 1882 to construct a metre gauge(MG) railway between Hotgi and Gadag (opened to traffic in 1884), one of the "famine lines" set up with a guarantee.

 Established

 The Hotgi railway station was opened in 1884, when the Southern Mahratta Railway started to build metre-gauge railway line between Hotgi and Gadag in 1882, which was completed in the year 1884.

 Development

 Gadag–Hotgi rail doubling is sanctioned in the year 2014–15.
 Doubling for part length of this project, i.e. from Hotgi–Kudgi (134 km) is taken up under Customer Funding Model.
 For this purpose NTPC have deposited Rs.946 cr. with Railway.

 New Crossing station @ Kudgi with 4 lines for giving connectivity to NTPC was commissioned on 29.01.2017.

 Work is in progress in the section between Minchinal–Lachyan (42.5 km) is targeted for commissioning during 2017–18.